Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

 Next we consider the critical regime $p=p_c$ with unbounded $\{v_n\}$.
 The scaling is superdiffusive.
-In the literature, such scaling is always $\sqrt{n \log n}$.
-On the other hand, our scaling is $\sigma_n$, which simplifies to a wide range of scalings including the usual $\sqrt{n \log n}$.
+The cases considered in the literature, always have $\sqrt{n \log n}$ scaling.
+On the other hand, in general, the scaling $\sigma_n$ simplifies to a wide range of scalings including the usual $\sqrt{n \log n}$.
 The scaling depends on the regularly varying sequence $\{\mu_n\}$.
 We refer the reader to Section~\ref{sec: examples} for interesting examples, where the scalings can be both lighter and heavier compared to $\sqrt{n \log n}$.
 Further, while considering the functional limit theorems, it is customary to consider the exponential time scale $\floor{n^t}$ and a corresponding time dependent space scale $\sqrt{n^t \log n}$ to obtain a Brownian motion limit.
-In Section~\ref{sec: examples}, we provide examples to show that the time scale $\{\floor{n^t}\}$ may not yield a Brownian motion limit.
-We provide examples, where under the exponential time scale, the scaled RVSRRW has same limit as corresponding to the linear time scale.
-In another example, we even show that under the exponential time scale, the scaled RVSRRW cannot have any nondegenerate limit.
+In Section~\ref{sec: examples}, we provide examples to show that the time scale $\floor{n^t}$ may not yield a Brownian motion limit, or even no nondegenerate limit at all.
 The limit process under the linear time scale is a random multiple of a deterministic power law function.
-The index of the power law function is $\frac12$ in continuity with the index of the almost sure limit, but the random variable is distributed as Gaussian unlike the almost sure limit case.
+The index of the power law function is $1/2$, which is the limit of the index of the power law function of the almost sure limit in the supercritical case, but the random variable is distributed as Gaussian unlike the almost sure limit.
 Furthermore, the covariance kernel is related to that of the subcritical case - see Remark~\ref{rem: scales}.
-Thus, the weak limit process under the linear time scale acts as a bridge between the diffusive limit for the subcritical case and the almost sure limit for bounded $\{v_n\}$.
+Thus, the weak limit process under the linear time scale in the critical regime acts as a bridge between the diffusive limit for the subcritical case and the almost sure limit for bounded $\{v_n\}$.